nactro/NactroCreditCell/README.md

 ```

 ## License
-NectraCreditCell is available under the MIT license.
+NactroCreditCell is available under the MIT license.
 See the LICENSE file for more info.

 ## Thanks
 Thanks to @Dynastic Open Source this sophisticated Credit Cell in his TranslucentMessages project :)